-Figure 7.1 illustrates the health care sector perspective cumulative per-patient budget impact calculations for lecanemab compared to supportive care, based on the annualized placeholder price of \$26,100 per year of treatment.
-The average potential budgetary impact for lecanemab was approximately \$26,000 per patient in year one, with the cumulative net cost increasing in years two through five as treatment continues, reaching approximately \$102,000 by the end of the five-year horizon.
+Figure 7.1. illustrates the health care sector perspective cumulative per-patient budget impact calculations for lecanemab compared to supportive care, based on the annualized wholesale acquisition cost of \$26,500 per year of treatment.
+The average potential budgetary impact for lecanemab was approximately \$27,000 per patient in year one, with the cumulative net cost increasing in years two through five as treatment continues, reaching approximately \$104,000 by the end of the five-year horizon.
 The annual net cost slowly declined each year given various factors including treatment discontinuation and cost offsets.